CozyPlantlady/the-garden-gate/README.md

 ### User Stories:

+#### **As a user I can give a name for the character that is used in the game.**
+When I arrive to the page I see that there is a box asking me who I am.
+I write my name, and push button **Use name in Story**.
+Clicking it makes the **start the story** button appear under the story page, and the button to submit name again disappears.
+In the story I see that the name I had given is used in the text.

 #### **As a user I can start the game.**
-When arriving to the main page I as a user scale the content downwards, first seeing the title, story page and **Start the story** underneath it.
+When arriving to the main page I as a user scale the content downwards, and see that I can't start the game before submitting a name to use in the game.
+Once I do that, **Start the story** button appears under the first *story page*.
 This gives me information that once I click the button the story will go forward.
 When I hover the mouse over the **Start button** it responds by getting larger.
 Button disappears once it gets clicked.

-#### **As a user I can give a name for the character that is used in the game.**

 #### **As a user I can read the story and choose what to do next.**
 Once the game has started I see new story page.
 It has the name I have given previously, and under the story page there is two options to choose.
 Once I click an option the story page changes to reflect my choice.